 The Tiki 21 was designed in 1981 as an easy to build Coastal Trek catamaran, using new epoxy/glass stitch & glue techniques.
 In 1982 the new and then quite radical Tiki 21 was given first prize by Cruising World magazine (USA) in their design competition for a ‘Trailable Gunkholer’.
-Since then, 925 Tiki 21 Plans have been sold (June 2010).
+Since then nearly 1000 Tiki 21 Plans have been sold (2015).

 In 1991-97 Rory McDougall sailed his self-built Tiki 21 'Cooking Fat' around the world, sometimes alone, sometimes with a companion.
 She was, and still is, the smallest catamaran to have circumnavigated.
 In 2010 Rory entered 'Cooking Fat' in the Jester Challenge (single handed 'race' across the Atlantic for small boats - under 30ft) and came into Newport, Rhode Island a close second after 34 days.
 The Tiki 21 has stayed popular as a simple, easy to trail Coastal Trekker all over the world.
 Her unique soft Wharram Wingsail Rig has been used on all subsequent Tiki and other Wharram designs (30ft - 65ft) and is very popular with the owners of these boats.